changesets/changesets/.changeset/nervous-actors-protect.md

 Add `changeset tag` and `getAllTags`

-The `changeset tag` command creates git tags for each package.
+The `changeset tag` command creates git tags for each package that has had changesets applied.

-The `getAllTags` function within @changesets/git retrieves all git tags for a repository.